IngoClemens/blender/README.md

 Feel free to download and use any available.

 ## PickWalk
-Navigate through a hierarchy of objects or bones of an armature.
+Navigate through a hierarchy of objects or bones of an armature or walk over vertices and points of meshes and curves in edit mode.

 [Documentation](https://github.com/IngoClemens/blender/wiki/PickWalk)